Al Daayen: Roads

 Roads in the North Residential District of Lusail.

 Al Shamal Road runs through the western portion of Al Daayen, while Al Khor Coastal Road runs through the central and eastern sections.
 The latter is the arterial road that connects the coastal settlements, such as Lusail, with Doha.

 Rail

 Doha Metro's Red Line will run through Lusail once completed, providing its residents with convenient access to Doha and Al Wakrah.
-Qatar Rail is involved in the construction of the Lusail LRT.
-First designed in August 2007, the Lusail LRT will be spread over a distance of 33.1 km, of which 10.4 km will be underground and the remaining 22.7 km will be overground.
-The network will connect to the Doha Metro Red Line through the Lusail Main Station and the Lusal Marina Station.
-In June 2018, Qatar Rail reported that the Lusail LRT was "77% complete" and should be operational by 2020.
+Qatar Rail is involved in the construction of the Lusail Tram.
+First designed in August 2007, the Lusail Tram will be spread over a distance of 33.1 km, of which 10.4 km will be underground and the remaining 22.7 km will be overground.
+The network will connect to the Doha Metro Red Line through the Lusail Main Station and the Lusail Marina Station.
+In June 2018, Qatar Rail reported that the Lusail Tram was 77% complete and should be operational by 2020.

 Private transportation will remain the preferred method of transport for the municipality's pastoral settlements in the north due to the lack of planned rail infrastructure in this region.